 With no luck in the recycling for money segment, I decided to turn to selling it myself and looking to see what it might have fetched through eBay.
 After looking though listings that did sell, I discovered that I would be lucky to get $100 for the functional laptop.
 Once again, this was less than the costs of the upgrades that I did to make it functional and working.
 After seeing this, I decided I would just check to see if any friends or colleagues might want a spare system around and ask for the same price as recycling.
 No one accepted the offer.

 In the end, I ended up spending money on a laptop which I felt had some value out there but ended up with something that apparently has less value than the money I put into it.
-Now, the laptop sits on a shelf until such time that I either strip out the memory and drive for parts on other devices or bound for recycling.
+Now, that laptop is being used by my son periodically for browsing some educational websites that require flash and do not work with his iPad.